 - Having a sloped roof prevents birds from perching on top and defecating all over the feeder.
 Plus, it’s very entertaining watching the goldfinches TRY to land on top only to slide off.

 - The roof easily attaches to windows with the three suction cups.
 No issues with the feeder falling off the window.

 Aspects is well respected.

 - It’s made in America by a company that is known for its quality products and customer service.
-Made with UV stabilized polycarbonate.
-Backed by their Lifetime Guarantee.
+Made with UV-stabilized polycarbonate and backed by their Lifetime Guarantee.

 Secure attachment to my window.

 - Window bird feeders are notoriously hard to keep attached.
-I have had no issues with this feeder as the three suction cups do an excellent job.
+I have had no issues with this feeder, as the four suction cups do an excellent job.

 The inside tray is removable.

 - I don’t have to take the entire feeder off the window to clean or refill it with food.
 I just have to take out the tray that sits inside the plastic shelter.
 If you don’t decide to take the tray out, it’s a bit awkward to refill with seed because of the roof overhang.